git-cloner/gitclone.com/mydocs/en-US/question/README.md

 ##### Q: When the repository is large, the clone process is interrupted, and then an error is reported when clone

 A: After the client is interrupted, gitclone.com is not interrupted, and the mirror continues.
-Therefore, when you clone again, because you cannot return data to the client in the mirror process, you will be prompted: remote: git cache is updating ... ., please wait, please try again later.
+Therefore, when you clone again, because you cannot return data to the client in the mirror process, you will be prompted: `remote: git cache is updating ... ., please wait`, please try again later.

 ##### Q: When git push, report fatal: Authentication failed for ...